kuropen/akabeco-site/README.md

 The JavaScript code of this repository is licensed under MIT License.

-However, the contents of the documents and images in this repository are licensed under CC-BY-NC 4.0 License.
+However, the contents of the documents and images in this repository are licensed under CC-BY 4.0 License.